JannahB/CCMS/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Release
+Versioning
+Bump Release as major minor or patch (see standard-version) `npm run release -- --release-as [patch/minor/major]` *--Or as a specific build--*
+`npm run release -- --release-as 1.1.0`
+Push Sprint branch to repo

 ## Build

 Run `ng build:test` to build the project for the TEST env.